‘INM 19’ members win High Court applications for document access

 Judge rules former chairman Leslie Buckley’s opposition ‘not well founded’

-Leslie Buckley, the former chairman of Independent News & Media (INM).
-Photograph: Alan Betson / The Irish Times
+Leslie Buckley, the former chairman of Independent News & Media.
+Photograph: Alan Betson/The Irish Times

 Certain members of the so-called “INM 19” whose personal data was allegedly compromised as part of a data leak at Independent News & Media have been given High Court permission to use State documents to prepare fresh lawsuits against the company and its former chairman Leslie Buckley.